Skip to content

 Free-zone employers operating under their own employment regulations may apply different annual-leave rules.

-- DIFC Employment Law DIFC Law No. 4 of 2021 — 20 working days annual leave (equivalent to 28 calendar days at five-day working week, similar to federal).
+• DIFC Employment Law No. 2 of 2019 (as amended) — 20 working days annual leave (equivalent to 28 calendar days at a five-day working week, similar to federal).

 If you operate across zones (a DIFC-licensed parent with a mainland operating company), apply consistent rules to avoid creating internal inequality.
 The federal baseline of 30 calendar days is the most generous in most cases.